GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 1. Given an input, the tool prepares a _linkage classpath_, from which the tool inspects Java classes.
+  Note that the linkage classpath is different from the runtime classpath of the tool itself.

 2. The tool extracts all _references_ from the all class files in the classpath.